 • St. Thomas – Elgin Memorial Arena – multi-purpose, 2,600 seats, ice surface (hockey, skating, etc.) separate auditorium and meeting room(s).
 Auditorium capacity of 275 persons.

-• Northside Swimming Pool – offers community outdoor recreational swimming and instruction for children from the end of June to the first weekend of September.
-Site incorporates a 25m. pool and separate diving well.
+• Jaycees Pool – offers community outdoor recreational swimming and lessons from the end of June to the first weekend of September.

 • Pinafore Park – 90 acres, featuring bird aviary, wildlife sanctuary, children’s play area and splash pad, food concessions, a bandshell, covered pavilions for picnics, memory garden etc., lighted ball park with grandstand, washrooms, dressing rooms, etc.; 20 acres of formal gardens.

 • Waterworks Park (W.A.
 Allan Waterworks Park) – 100 acres, rustic bridges joining flower-lined bridle paths through a network of lily ponds, ornamental gardens, and a unity peace labyrinth.
-A variety of playground equipment and picnic shelter space is available.
-2011 brings the opening of a new water recreation feature – a splash pad for children of all ages.
+A variety of playground equipment, a splash pad and picnic shelter space is available.

 • Golf Courses & Facilities

 – St. Thomas Golf & Country Club – 18 hole (private)

 – Iron Creek Country Club – 18 hole (public)

 – Kettle Creek Golf & Country Club – 18 hole (semi-private)

 – The Bluffs Golf Club – 12 hole (public)